0121ishant/hsi_medical_bot/README.md

 ```

 ### 4️⃣ Set Up API Keys
-- Create a `.env` file and add the required API keys as shown in `Option 1`.
+- Create a `.env` file and add the required API keys.

 ### 5️⃣ Run the Application
 - Run the following commands one after another in separate windows with same directorty and virtual environment.
 Keep both running simultanesouly.